hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 metadata elements and a separate table below describes the required and optional parameter attributes.

-By default, all the parameters available in the dataset are listed in the header.
+By default, the parameter list in the `info` response will include *all* parameters available in the dataset.
 However, a client may request a header for just a subset of the parameters.
 The subset of interest is specified as a comma-separated list via the request parameter called `parameters`.
 (Note that the client would have to obtain the parameter names from a prior request.)